2022 Renewal School Program & Operations Levy

 Tax Rate Comparison

-The table below shows a local school tax rate comparison of many of our neighboring school districts in Snohomish County.
+The table below shows a local school tax rate comparison of many of our neighboring school districts in Snohomish County in 2022.
 The total local school tax rate includes all voter approved bonds and levies within each school district.
 In comparison to other districts, Monroe School District collects a lower tax rate than the majority.

 School District Total LOCAL School Tax Rate*